tkilias/docker-db/README.md

 - update the virtual cluster
 - create backups on archive volumes

-Features to be supported soon:
-- block devices for data storage
-- backups on remote volumes
-- license handling

-Features still in development:
-- multinode setup
-- XML/RPC interface

 # How to use this image

 - Pull the image to your Docker host: